-The TeamThe blood and bones of the International Olive Awards Australia.
+The Team behind the Australian International Olive AwardsThe nuts and bolts of the International Olive Awards Australia.
 Without these people, the event could never exist.

-EVOO Chief Steward
+Event Convenor and Chief Steward

 She has completed her Masters in Business and published a research thesis focusing on consumer behaviour and olive oil consumption in Western Australia.

-Trudie is a board member of Olives South Australia and the Australian Olive Association.
+Trudie is a board member of Olives South Australia and a member of the Australian Olive Association.
 She has been an assessor of extra virgin olive oil since 2003 and judged at numerous competitions including Olives Japan 2017 and Olives New Zealand Extra Virgin Olive Oil Awards 2014.
 Trudie has chaired the Royal Adelaide Olive Awards since 2014, been a panel leader in the Australian National Olive Competition since 2012 and judged at the Royal Melbourne Show Olive Oil Competition.